Last Updated on June 16, 2021

 Distance: 2 km

 This unique hike is a family favorite.
-It is an easy trail that crosses the Cheakamus River by a locomotive themed suspension bridge.
+It is an easy trail that crosses the Cheakamus River by a locomotive-themed suspension bridge.
 The train cars are from a train that derailed in 1956 when a freighter heading south from Lillooet came too fast into an area under track repair.
 The trains were dragged and rolled into the forest where they lay today.
 The trains have also turned into an open-air museum where artists cover the train cars with designs using spray paint.

 Check out our guide about hiking the Whistler Train Wreck.

-Family Friendly Hikes In Pemberton
+Kid Friendly Hikes In Pemberton

 Distance: 3 km